firefox-devtools/debugger/docs/getting-setup.md

 ### Step 5.
 Open the Debugger

-Go to `localhost:8000` in any browser to view the Debugger.
-If everything worked successfully, you should see this [screenshot](https://cloud.githubusercontent.com/assets/254562/20439428/7498808a-ad89-11e6-895d-d6db320c5009.png)
+Go to http://localhost:8000 in any browser to view the Debugger.
+If everything worked successfully, you should see something like this [screenshot](https://cloud.githubusercontent.com/assets/2134/22162697/913777b2-df04-11e6-9150-f6ad676c31ef.png) :sweat_smile:

 ### Next Steps

-Try this [first activity][first-activity] if you want to start debugging the debugger!
+Try this [first activity][first-activity] if you want to start debugging the debugger! :clap:

 ## Appendix